 Step One – Submit A Letter of Inquiry

-Each applicant must complete the Letter of Inquiry (LOI) Form and submit via e-mail to email@example.com along with a copy of the organization’s IRS determination letter confirming the organization’s nonprofit status.
+Each applicant must complete the Letter of Inquiry (LOI) and submit via our online portal, SlideRoom, along with a copy of the organization’s IRS determination letter confirming the organization’s nonprofit status.

-Letters of Inquiry are due by mid February.
+Letters of Inquiry are due in early February of each year.
 Impact Las Vegas reserves the right to reject a Letter of Inquiry for any reason, including a missed deadline, incomplete information, or for not following all instructions.

-Volunteer members will review the Letters of Inquiry, first for compliance, completeness and adherence to our instructions.
-The LOI's that make it through this first evaluation will then be read and reviewed, focusing this time on the actual funding request for the organization's project or program expansion.
-Following this second review, grant applicant organizations will be chosen to proceed with step two of our grant process.
+Volunteer members will review the Letters of Inquiry, focusing on the funding request for the organization's project or program expansion.
+Following this review, grant applicant organizations will be chosen to proceed with step two of our grant process.